-Reinvestment Risk
+Reinvestment Risk:

-Investments in REITs & InvITs may carry reinvestment risk as there could be repatriation of funds by the Trusts in form of buyback of units or dividend pay-outs, etc. Consequently, the proceeds may get invested in assets providing lower returns.
+Investments in REITs & InvITs may carry reinvestment risk as there could be repatriation of funds by the Trusts in form of buyback of units or IDCW pay-outs, etc. Consequently, the proceeds may get invested in assets providing lower returns.
 However, the reinvestment risk will be limited as the proceeds are expected to be a small portion of the portfolio value.

-Interest Rate Risk

-Securities / Instruments of REITs and InvITs run interest rate risk.
+Interest Rate Risk: Securities / Instruments of REITs and InvITs run interest rate risk.
 Generally, when interest rates rise, prices of units fall and when interest rates drop, such prices increase.

 The above are some of the common risks associated with investments in REITs & InvITs.
 There can be no assurance that a Scheme's investment objectives will be achieved, or that there will be no loss of capital.
+Investment results may vary substantially on a monthly, quarterly or annual basis.